On generating series of finitely presented operads: Nonsymmetric operads

-finishes the proof of the induction step. \end{proof} \begin{lemma} Let $f(z)$ and $g(z)$ be a pair of algebraic functions such that their Taylor expansion at the origin has nonnegative coefficients with subexponential growth.
-Then the Gelfand--Kirillov dimension of the product $f(z)g(z)$ is a sum of the Gelfand--Kirillov dimension of multiples:
+finishes the proof of the induction step. \end{proof} \begin{lemma} Let $f(z)$ and $g(z)$ be a pair of algebraic functions whose Taylor expansions at the origin have nonnegative coefficients with subexponential growth.
+Then the Gelfand--Kirillov dimension of the product $f(z)g(z)$ is the sum of the Gelfand--Kirillov dimensions of the two factors:

 \end{lemma} \begin{proof} Let us denote the $n$-th Taylor coefficient of the product $f(z)g(z)$ by $(fg)_n$.
 We have $(fg)_n = \sum_{i+j=n} f_i g_j$.
-The upper bound on Gelfand--Kirillov dimension is obvious:
+The upper bound on the Gelfand--Kirillov dimension is obvious:

-where $C_+(f),C_{+}(g)$ are the constants from the upper bound in Lemma~\ref{lem::alg_func_coef} for functions $f$ and $g$ respectively.
+where $C_+(f),C_{+}(g)$ are the constants from the upper bound in Lemma~\ref{lem::alg_func_coef} for the functions $f$ and $g$ respectively.
 We use a similar sequence of inequalities valid for all sufficiently large $n$ in order to prove the lower bound:

-where $(C_-(f),m_f)$ and $(C_-(g),m_g)$ are the constants and integer numbers from the lower bound in Lemma~\ref{lem::alg_func_coef} chosen for algebraic functions $f$ and $g$ respectively. \end{proof}
+where $(C_-(f),m_f)$ and $(C_-(g),m_g)$ are the constants and integers from the lower bound in Lemma~\ref{lem::alg_func_coef} chosen for the algebraic functions $f$ and $g$ respectively. \end{proof}

 Finally, we can prove Corollary~\ref{cor::nonsym_constant_growth}.